A Penny Well Spent

 ‘Don’t they just,’ Jean replied with a fake chuckle.
 ‘We have an appointment at 1pm to see Mr Crapp, we’re a little early.’

-Clifford had called up straight after the videocall with the inspector and managed to book an appointment under a false name.
-The woman tapped away at her keyboard and read what was on screen.
+Clifford had called up straight after the videocall with the inspector and managed to book an appointment under the false name.
+The woman tapped away at her keyboard – her long fingernails click clacking on each key – and read what was on the screen.

 ‘You’re very early,’ she said.
 ‘The appointment’s not until tomorrow.’